ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ### The Datagram Registration Capsules {#register-capsule}

-The REGISTER_DATAGRAM and REGISTER_DATAGRAM_CONTEXT capsules (see
+This document defines the REGISTER_DATAGRAM and REGISTER_DATAGRAM_CONTEXT capsules types, known collectively as the datagram registration capsules (see
-{{iana-types}} for the value of the capsule types) allow an endpoint to inform its peer of the encoding and semantics of datagrams associated with a given context ID, or with all datagrams if context IDs are not in use on this stream.
+{{iana-types}} for the value of the capsule types).
+The REGISTER_DATAGRAM capsule is used by endpoints to inform their peer of the encoding and semantics of all datagrams associated with a stream.
+The REGISTER_DATAGRAM_CONTEXT capsule is used by endpoints to inform their peer of the encoding and semantics of all datagrams associated with a given context ID on this stream.
-In this document we refer to the REGISTER_DATAGRAM and REGISTER_DATAGRAM_CONTEXT capsules collectively as the datagram registration capsules.

 ~~~
 Datagram Registration Capsule {